Skip to main content

 In the 1930s, questions were raised about the maintenance of King's Hedges Road, and why a private road was costing the ratepayers for its upkeep.
 The Cambridge Town Clerk replied that the old Chesterton Urban District Council had begun repairing the road, thus making it a public road, in error, and this had been passed on when Cambridge took over part of the road.
 The County Council later handed over the rest of the road under the same arrangement.

 In 1924, King's Hedges Road was still a narrow, dead-end country road, with rough grass margins and hedges on each side.
-By the late 1930s, with the motor car making its presence felt, the rise of King's Hedges into something rather different was being planned.
+By the late 1930s, with the motor car making its presence felt, the rise of King's Hedges Road into something rather different was being planned.
 With some, at first, wood framed houses being built along the road, builders were told to keep them far enough back to allow for a major widening of the road and its future as part of a new Cambridge ring road was being planned by the Council.

-When work began on the Arbury Estate in the 1950s, the Council planned a 'King's Hedges Estate', not based on local history and not in the original King's Hedges plot, but in the Arbury Meadows which had become Manor Farm.
+When work began on the Arbury Estate in the 1950s, the Council planned a 'King's Hedges Estate', not based on local history and not in the original King's Hedges plot, but in the Arbury Meadows and Furlongs which had become Manor Farm.
 Why?
 Well, perhaps the Council planners thought it would all make sense after the road redirection and expansion finally took place in the late 1970s?

 Aerial view of part of the district, showing the original King's Hedges (outlined in red).
 Part of it remains as grass, and it straddles the motorway.